Drconfused/7d2d-Power-Series-1---Sources-for-Power/Drconfused_Power_Series1/Readme.md

 VERSION HISTORY
+	0.03
+		Adding Disposable Battery Recharger for a low cost item that recharges your batteries.

 	0.02
 		Mini battery was causing a null reference if it was drained and clicked on in the inventory.
 This was due to having lead as the repair material, but it appears to be not allowed.
 I have switched it to scrap iron as in my experience more abundant than repair kits.
 I will seek a better fix for this.
 	0.01